 Each month, Central Penn Parent features a child who is doing great things.
 They pitch in to make a difference in their schools, places of worship and throughout their communities.
 They are a blessing to those around them—yet their efforts often go unrecognized.
 We want to thank them for a job well done!
 Each child receives a cape and a prize package from our sponsors.

-Kurt Bopp is assistant editor/web at Central Penn Parent.
+Christopher Hopkins is assistant editor/web for Central Penn Parent.